allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 $("#featured-offers").$("article").$("span.buy-now.dist", text: contains(~/\d{3},\d{2}/)).text()
 ```

-Going down through DOM structure should be read backwards of course, so...
+Going down through the DOM structure should be read backwards of course, so...
 We look for a `span` element with `buy-now`
 and `dist` classes containing text with a substring matching a regex.
 This span should be in an `article` tag, and that
 tag should be placed in element with &ldquo;featured-offers&rdquo; id attribute.
 We can deal with all this filtering by
-just using a simple one-line jQuery command with the help of build-in matching tool.
+using a simple one-line jQuery command with the help of a build-in matching tool.
 Finally we have to check if the
-result list is non-empty ( `!priceString.empty` ) and if it is, convert string to double value and check if it is higher
+result list is non-empty ( `!priceString.empty` ) and if it is, convert the string to a double value and check if it is higher
 than 350.

 In Java and Scala things are a little more difficult.
 Generally, in XPath we can use `match` function, which can compare
 any attribute of DOM element to given regex pattern.
-The trouble is that this function is supported since XPath 2.0 and,
+The problem is that this function is supported since XPath 2.0 and,
 for the day of writing this paper, Selenium supports XPath in version 1.0 only.
 As a result we have to implement a
 method to find matching elements and to take the first result by ourselves.